ncoevoet/ChanTracker/README.md

-This supybot plugin keeps records of channel mode changes, in a sqlite database and permits to manage them over time. it stores affected users, permits to do deep search on them, review actives ones, edit, log, mark lot of them in row.
+This supybot plugin keeps records of channel mode changes, in a sqlite database and permits to manage them over time. \
+It stores affected users, permits to do deep search on them, review actives ones, edit, log, mark lot of them in row.

 By default, bot will not stay opped, but you can configure that globaly or per channel :

 	!config supybot.plugins.ChanTracker.keepOp False
 	!config channel #myChannel supybot.plugins.ChanTracker.keepOp True

 Tracked modes are currently defined here ( +qbeI by default ):

 	!config supybot.plugins.ChanTracker.modesToAsk
 	!config supybot.plugins.ChanTracker.modesToAskWhenOpped

 The command used by the bot to op itself is editeable here :

-!config supybot.plugins.ChanTracker.opCommand by default it's "CS OP $channel $nick" where $channel and $nick will be replaced by targeted channel and bot's nick at runtime
+	!config supybot.plugins.ChanTracker.opCommand by default it's "CS OP $channel $nick"

+Where $channel and $nick will be replaced by targeted channel and bot's nick at runtime

 You should set !config supybot.reply.format.time.elapsed.short True, it's a bit more readable.

 You may want to change the delay between mode removal checker :

+	!config supybot.plugins.ChanTracker.pool

-!config supybot.plugins.ChanTracker.pool ( by default 60 seconds ), so that means if you set duration of something to less than that, removal may occurs after 60s + random irc activity
+( by default 60 seconds ), so that means if you set duration of something to less than that, removal may occurs after 60s + random irc activity

 A lot of fancy informations can be send by the bot about your #channel activity to #logChannel, if set up, globaly or per channel, bot must be in both, obloviously:

 	!config channel #myChannel supybot.plugins.ChanTracker.logChannel #mySecretChannelForOp

 Bot can send a private message to an op who sets a tracked mode, if configured for :

 	!config channel #myChannel supybot.plugins.ChanTracker.askOpAboutMode True

 Bot can set a duration for new tracked mode changes, in order to auto remove them :

 	!config channel #myChannel supybot.plugins.ChanTracker.autoExpire 3600 ( 1h )

-If ircd is great, bot can track account changes and get gecos/username informations when someone joins a channel, it supports ircd CAP features
+If ircd is great, bot can track account changes and get gecos/username informations when someone joins a channel, it supports ircd CAP features, details can be found here : http://tools.ietf.org/html/draft-mitchell-irc-capabilities-01

 It also has a lot of channel protection features, with per channel settings :